 German cookies and cakes are known all over the world, not only for their quality but also because of their uniqueness.
 The selection of premium ingredients combined with recipes which have been perfected in family-owned businesses for generations guarantee the extraordinary flavor of the baked goods.
-Compared to American cookies and cakes you will find that products from Germany are usually less sweet than their American counterparts.
+Compared to American cookies and cakes you will find that products from Germany are usually less sweet.

-The cookie assortment in Germany ranges from The cookie assortments range from crisp wafer creations to rich butter cookies with layered or glazed with delicious chocolate.
+The cookie assortment in Germany ranges from crisp wafer creations to rich butter cookies layered or glazed with delicious chocolate.
 The cookies come in various shapes, some of which are unique to the respective companies (a popular example would be the Bahlsen butter cookie with its 52 “teeth”).
 The variety of German cakes is truly remarkable and ranges from simple pound cakes all the way to elaborate cakes (Torten) which are either made with whipped cream or buttercream.

 Bee Sting Cake (Bienenstich)

 This is a sheet cake made with a Hefeteig (sweet yeast dough) filled with vanilla custard, glazed with a honey mixture and sprinkled with almonds.
-The cake gets its name “Bienenstich” (Bee Sting) from the honey glaze and the thin pieces of almonds.
+The cake gets its name from the honey glaze and the thinly sliced almonds on the top.
 Recipe for Bee Sting Cake.

 Black Forest Cake (Schwarzwälder Kirschtorte)

 Black Forest Cake is perhaps Germany’s most well-known and most-loved cake.
-It consists of a chocolate cake with a filling of fresh cream and cherries soaked in Kirschwasser, a clear cherry schnaps that is a specialty in the Black Forest.
-The cake is decorated with cream, chocolate shavings and cherries.
-While this cake bears the name of the area of Germany known as the Black Forest, a pastry chef from Bad Godesberg, near Bonn, claims to have invented it in 1915.
-He was originally from Lake Constance, which is in the Black Forest, so maybe that’s why he named it Black Forest Cake.
-There are a number of other theories as to how the cake got its name.
-Firstly, the chocolate shavings on the top of the cake resemble a black forest.
-Then, perhaps, the name was thought up because the cake contains Kirschwasser, which is a specialty of the Black Forest.
-And last but not least, there’s a theory that the name came from the traditional dress of the women in the Black Forest which consists of a black dress, white blouse and a hat with a white base and red balls on top resembling the cherries.
+It consists of a chocolate cake with a filling of fresh cream and cherries soaked in Kirschwasser—a clear cherry schnapps—and decorated with cream, chocolate shavings, and cherries.
+Despite being named for the Black Forest region, it was a pastry chef from Bad Godesberg, near Bonn, who claimed to have invented it in 1915.
+He was originally from Lake Constance, which is in the Black Forest, so perhaps that’s where the name came from.
+However, there are a number of other theories: the chocolate shavings on the top of the cake resemble a black forest; or that the cake contains Kirschwasser, which is a specialty of the Black Forest.
+There’s also a theory that the name came from the traditional dress of the women in the Black Forest—a black dress, white blouse, and a hat with a white base and red balls on top resembling the cherries.
 Recipe for Black Forest Cake.

 Butter Cake/ Sugar Cake (Butterkuchen/ Zuckerkuchen)